AMWA-TV/bcp-003/best-practice-authorisation.md

 JWAs MUST NOT be used.

 The JWS MUST be signed with `RSASSA-PKCS1-v1_5 using SHA-512`, meaning the value of the `alg` field in the token's JOSE header MUST be set to `RS512` as defined in [RFC 7518](RFC-7518).
-An example JOSE header would
+An example JOSN header would
 be:

 ```json